HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_web_content_dev.md

     -   Click **Download Files** to run the steps remotely.
     -   Click **Run All Steps** to run the steps locally.

-8. Log in to HCL Portal to verify that your portal server workings.
+8. Log in to HCL Portal to verify that your portal server works.

 ## Tuning the servers in your environment